 key.json file with

-the contents of the private key you downloaded from GCP Console.
+the contents of the private key you downloaded from Cloud Console.
 Once

 you create the Secret, you should remove the key file from your computer.